Biography

 The Violin Channel

-The music-making of Australian cellist, Benett Tsai has been described as “electrifying…flawless freshness” (Süddeutsche Zeitung) and “charismatic, heartfelt playing full of fluid intensity” (Sydney Arts Guide).
-Profiled as a VC Artist on The Violin Channel, he came to attention at the prestigious Grand Prix Emanuel Feuermann in 2022, where he received both the Third Prize and Special Prize for the Best Haydn Concerto as the youngest competitor.
-Most recently, he joined the storied roster of Young Concert Artists for management upon winning First Prize at the 2023 YCA Susan Wadsworth International Auditions in New York.
-He was additionally the recipient of The Stern Young Artist Award from the Linda & Isaac Stern Foundation, and The Michaels Award for a New York recital, which was subsequently listed as one of the best NY debuts in 2024 by New York Classical Review.
+The music-making of Australian cellist Benett Tsai has been described as “electrifying…flawless freshness” (Süddeutsche Zeitung) and “charismatic, heartfelt playing full of fluid intensity” (Sydney Arts Guide).
+Named a VC Artist on The Violin Channel, he gained recognition at the 2022 Grand Prix Emanuel Feuermann in Berlin, where he received both the Third Prize and Special Prize for the Best Haydn Concerto as the youngest entrant.
+The following year, he joined the roster of Young Concert Artists for management upon winning First Prize and The Stern Young Artist Award at the 2023 YCA Susan Wadsworth International Auditions in New York.
+His subsequent recital was listed as one of the best debuts in 2024 by New York Classical Review, and he was most recently selected for the 2025/26 Classeek Ambassador Programme based in Lausanne, Switzerland.

-Since his mainstage debut at the age of thirteen, Benett has performed actively as a solo artist and chamber musician.
-He has appeared with orchestras such as the Berlin Radio Symphony Orchestra, Sinfonia Lahti, Kammerphilharmonie Metamorphosen Berlin, Canberra Symphony Orchestra, and the Australian Chamber Orchestra Academy.
-In recitals, he has been presented at the Shanghai Oriental Arts Center, Berliner Philharmonie, City Recital Hall in Sydney, Helsinki Music Centre, and Melbourne Recital Centre among other venues worldwide.
+Since his mainstage debut at the age of thirteen, Benett has performed actively as a soloist and chamber musician.
+He has appeared with orchestras such as the Berlin Radio Symphony Orchestra, Sinfonia Lahti, Queensland Symphony Orchestra, Kammerphilharmonie Metamorphosen Berlin, Maryland Symphony Orchestra, Anchorage Symphony Orchestra, Australian Chamber Orchestra Academy, and the Canberra Symphony Orchestra.
+Conductors with whom he has collaborated include Esa-Pekka Salonen, Umberto Clerici, Joseph Bastian, Nicholas Milton, and Elizabeth Schulze.

-Born in 2003, Benett commenced playing the cello at the age of five under the guidance of his uncle and teacher, Thomas Tsai.
-He is currently an undergraduate student of Clive Greensmith at the Colburn School in Los Angeles.
+Born in 2003, Benett began playing the cello at the age of five under the guidance of his uncle and teacher, Thomas Tsai.
+He currently studies with Clive Greensmith at The Colburn School in Los Angeles, where he holds a Bachelor of Music degree.
 In previous years, he also learned with Susan Blake and Li-Wei Qin.
-His other significant mentors include Ralph Kirshbaum, Steven Isserlis, Alban Gerhardt, and his pianist father, Joshua Tsai.
+His other significant mentors include Ralph Kirshbaum, Steven Isserlis, and his pianist father, Joshua Tsai.